DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

   For more information, you can check on the [grep guide from CyberCity](https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/).

-- **Consistenty:** So the code looks uniform and it is easier to read.
+- **Consistency:** So the code looks uniform and it is easier to read.

 - **Code quality:** Improve the understanding of the code with one glance and it will give you hints of potential bugs.